What are risks of IP-NFTs and IPTs?

 These risks can be mitigated by using liability-limitation devices called DAO wrappers.
 Entities like Otoco or Wrappr are experimenting with ways to limit liability for crypto wallet holders, such as minting Series LLCs or UNAs to DAO wallets, and funds like a16z provide guidelines on DAO features and entity selection.

-There is a risk that IP-NFTs or their fractions, if sold in the wrong way, could be considered securities.
+There is a risk that IP-NFTs or their IPTs, if sold in a certain way, could be considered securities.